oatlog/oatlog/doc/proposal/main.typ

-#pagebreak();
 = Goal
 // Goals and Challenges
 // Describe your contribution with respect to concepts, theory and technical goals.
 // Ensure that the scientific and engineering challenges stand out so that the reader can easily recognize that you are planning to solve an advanced problem.

 The goal of this project is to implement an E-Graph engine that runs faster than other